YTed/uwsgi-flask-demo/README.md

-# A demo of deploy flask app to docker
+# A demo of deploying flask app to docker

 ### Test